It is an atopic condition of the external ocular surface that characteristically affects young men in hot and dry climates on a seasonal basis.

 The first description of VKC (known by its acronym in English) is attributed to Arlt, who described 3 cases of peri-limbal inflammation in young patients in 1846.

 In 1899 Trantas described the limbal white spots that Horner had previously demonstrated.
-In 1908, Gabrielides identified eosinophils in the conjunctival secretions and in the peripheral blood of patients with Keratoconjunctivitis.
-In 1910, Trantas characterized the spectrum of corneal changes seen in VKC.
+In 1908, Gabrielides identified eosinophils in the conjunctival secretions and the peripheral blood of patients with Keratoconjunctivitis.
+In 1910, Trans characterized the spectrum of corneal changes seen in VKC.

-Keratoconjunctivitis is characterized by symptoms consisting of severe itching, photophobia, foreign body sensation, mucous discharge (often described as “ropy”), blepharospasm, and blurred vision.
+Keratoconjunctivitis is characterized by severe itching, photophobia, foreign body sensation, mucous discharge (often described as “ropy”), blepharospasm, and blurred vision.

-In a 1988 review, Buckley coined the term “morning misery” that described the active disease status of patients with severe discomfort, blepharospasm, and mucous discharge that left them unable to wake up and “often resulted in late school.”
+In a 1988 review, Buckley coined the term “morning misery,” which described the active disease status of patients with severe discomfort, blepharospasm, and mucous discharge that left them unable to wake up and “often resulted in late school.”

-It is usually bilateral but may be asymmetric in nature.
-While Keratoconjunctivitis is typically seasonal recurrent (hence the vernal name meaning spring), 23% of patients may have a perennial form of the disease and many may have recurrences outside of spring.
+It is usually bilateral but may be asymmetric.
+While Keratoconjunctivitis is typically seasonal and recurrent (hence the vernal name meaning spring), 23% of patients may have a perennial form of the disease, and many may have recurrences outside of spring.

-The signs of Keratoconjunctivitis can be divided into conjunctival, limbal and corneal signs.
+Keratoconjunctivitis signs can be divided into conjunctival, limbal, and corneal signs.